Salt (Sticks)

 • Pros

-• 'Salt causes the fish to hold on to the bait longer': We believe that this is a fallacy.
+• 'Salt causes the fish to hold on to the bait longer'.
+The believe is that the fish tastes the salt.

 The weight of the stick bait is important as is dictates the fall rate (how fast the bait sinks in the water).
 The speed of the fall of course dictates how long the stick will be in the strike zone.
 How fast the bait will sink will also affect how much shimmy and wiggle is imparted on the bait to some degree.
 Conversely, when fishing in deeper water, say 10-12 feet, we prefer a heavier stick, so we do not need to wait forever for the bait to reach the strike zone.

-We create sticks of varied weights in order to create different sinck rates.
-For example, when we are fishing in 3 feet or less of water, we want the stick to sink slower therefore keeping it in the strike zone longer.
+We create sticks of varied weights in order to create different sink rates.
+For example, when we are fishing in 3 feet or less of water, we want the stick to sink slower therefore keeping it in the strike zone longer (we tend to fish unsalted sticks at shallow depths).

 We include an average weight of a single stick bait within a package is noted in the bait's description along with on the product sticker of the packaging.
 Note that the '~' character means roughly.